openworm/org.geppetto.docs/source/usingwidgets.rst

 * A TreeVisualizer DAT widget shows model properties in a hierarchical tree view.
 * A Variable visualizer widget displays the changing values of a variable
 * A Connectivity widget displays connections between neurons in a network.
+* A Button Bar widget that allows the user to define a bar with any number of custom buttons.

 In order to instantiate a widget the user can use the command